connected-intelligent-systems/ha_thingsboard/README.md

 Clone or copy the repository and copy the folder 'ha_thingsboard/thingsboard' into '/config/custom_components/thingsboard'

+## Install as HACS Integration

+[Install HACS](https://www.hacs.xyz/docs/use/download/download/#to-download-hacs) to your Homeassistant installation.
+Inside HACS click on the three dots on the top right --> custom repositories and add this repository as integration.
+Now you should be able to find and install the SmartLvingDataspace ingration via the HACS UI.

+To update the integration, simply download it again from the HACS UI.

 ## Usage

 To enable the synchronization to a SmartLivingNEXT dataspace go to ```Settings > Devices and Services > Add Integration```